-Virginia Astley emerged as one of the UK’s unique singer/songwriter talents throughout a productive career covering the 1980s onwards.
-From her many collaborations with a variety of notable names in the music industry, through to her own solo career, Virginia has managed to carve out her own particular niche.
+Virginia Astley emerged as one of the UK’s unique singer songwriter talents throughout a productive career covering the 1980s onwards.
+From her many collaborations with a variety of notable names in the music industry, through to her own solo career, she has managed to carve out her own particular style.

-In 2017 she was writer-in-residence at Thomas Hardy’s Cottage in Dorset, and is currently working on Keeping The River, a non-fiction book exploring the River Thames and the lives of those who work and live on the river.
+She is currently working on Keeping the River, a narrative non-fiction book exploring the River Thames and the lives of those who work and live on the river.

 Books by Virginia Astley